tijmen/cosmosage/README.md

 ## Project Structure

-The project includes the following files, as well as some more helper files.

-1. `cosmosage.ipynb`: This notebook walks through a several-step process for fine-tuning the language model on cosmology-specific datasets.
+A walkthrough of the project is given in iPython Notebook format in `cosmosage.ipynb`.
+This notebook walks through the several-step process for fine-tuning the language model on cosmology-specific datasets.
 It goes through steps for data collection, preprocessing, model training, and evaluation.

-2. `extract_textbooks.ipynb`: This notebook is an example of how to use `extract_textbooks.py` to extract next-token prediction training data for fine-tuning a base model.
-It extracts text from astro-related textbooks.
-This data is then cleaned and saved in JSON format for further use.

-3. `arxiv.py`: Helper file adapted from Karpathy's excellent `arxiv-sanity-lite`, this is used to interface with the arXiv API.

-4. `fine_tune.py`: This contains the actual `pytorch` training loop.

 ## Syntax, Code Style, Tools Used